 Righteous: Tons.
-Maybe not as many set-up hiker feeds, but that’s not what I appreciate most anyway.
-The armload of protein bars we got from a couple after coming down Mt Whitney when Kirby and I had run out of food 24hrs from town.
+Maybe not as many setup hiker feeds, but that’s not what I appreciate most anyway.
+The armload of protein bars we got from a couple after coming down Mt.
+Whitney when Kirby and I had run out of food 24 hours from town.
 A bottle cap from a trail crew member in Glacier Peak Wilderness when I dropped mine in a creek.
 Carne Asada tacos and beer from some hunters we met south of Walker Pass.

-With SOBO season about to begin, I’m getting ready to wrap this guide up.
+With SOBO season about to begin, I’m getting ready to wrap up this guide.
 The final installment will offer some parting advice for the classes of ’18 and beyond.
 We’ll cover what helped us the most, what we wish we knew before setting off, and where you can go to find even more advice on what it takes for a successful SOBO trek.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!